An immersive, intensive street photography workshop – over a full weekend in London

 - The course will be held at a central London venue, easily accessible by train, tube or bus.

-- Any food and drinks in the pub will be your responsibility.
+- The cost of any food and drinks in the pub / cafe will be your responsibility.

 - Please bring comfortable shoes and warm / waterproof clothing.

 - We may use the London Underground during the course, so you will need an Oyster card or be prepared to purchase tube tickets.

 Who is the course for?
 You should have a good grasp of the basic photographic principles and be curious – or even passionate! – about the street photography genre.
 Please feel free to contact Brian if you would like to discuss your suitability before booking.

 What do I need to bring?
 You’ll need a digital camera (a DSLR, mirrorless or compact) with appropriate lens (ideally around 28 to 35mm, full-frame equivalent).
 If you’re a film user, feel free to bring your film camera, too.
 To fully participate in the post-production and critique work, you should bring a laptop or suitably equipped tablet.